LunaF28/lab02/README.md

 4. Merge your pull request upon receiving approval from your TL.

 ### Part 4: Git Commands
-- Please complete the TODOs in `writing/git_command.md`.
+- Please complete the tasks in `writing/git_command.md`.

 ### Part 5: Write about GitHub Collaboration
 - In `writing/reflection.md`: